 For 227 years the Hail Columbia House has been an echo of the early days of the newly independent USA.
-Its three stories plus a dormer fourth floor, its charming garden and its oh- so-essential garage create a rare urban oasis stretching from Spruce Street to Cypress Street.
-Open the deep blue front door flanked by its historical marker and you enter a 30-foot long hallway with wide planked pine floors.
-There are 2 sitting rooms each has a wood-burning fireplace surrounded by floor-to-ceiling moldings.
+Beyond its historical prestige and original details, this three story home also offers a charming garden and a private garage to create a rare urban oasis stretching from Spruce to Cypress Street.
+Open the deep blue front door flanked by its historical marker and enter into a 30-foot long hallway with wide plank pine floors.
+There are 2 sitting rooms each with a wood-burning fireplace surrounded by floor-to-ceiling moldings.
 The hallway ends at what the original builder called “the piazza.”
-Turn left off the piazza into the sunroom, which also delivers you out to the garden or back to one of the sitting rooms.
-Past the staircase enter into original kitchen and its cooking fireplace, now the dining room.
-From the dining room enter into the newly built custom kitchen is designed for people who like to cook and eat.
-Floor to ceiling custom cupboards, drawers and pull out pantries provide ample storage for dishes, utensils and food storage.
-A professional gas stove with a duel fuel convection oven is supplemented by a Wolf stem oven and a GE microwave.
-The landscaped garden features flowering vines covering the garage’s rear brick wall, and to the side is a perennial garden.
+Turn left off the piazza into the sunroom decorated with original brick and window frames.
+Past the staircase enter into the original kitchen with an authentic cooking fireplace, now the dining room.
+The newly built custom kitchen is designed for people who love to cook and eat!
+A mahogany & quartz island with seating for 4, floor to ceiling custom cupboards, drawers and pull out pantries providing ample storage and a professional gas stove with a dual fuel convection oven is supplemented by a Wolf steam oven and a GE microwave.
+Large side windows look onto the planted outside corridor and French doors lead to the garden where you can enjoy morning coffee or evening drinks.
+This landscaped garden features flowering vines that cover the garage’s rear brick wall and to the side is a perennial garden.
 The garage opens onto Cypress Street, as does the back door of the property.
-The second level features a sitting room, currently used as an at home office, a master bedroom, a walk-in closet, and custom bathroom.
-Both bedroom and bathroom have fireplaces.
+Back inside, up the original hand-crafted wooden staircase, the second level features a sitting room, currently used as an at home office, a master bedroom, a walk-in closet, and custom bathroom.
+Both the bedroom and bathroom have fireplaces.
 The wide, walk-in bathroom shower has custom porcelain walls and seating, a Toto toilet and double vanity.
 The next landing leads into the laundry room with glass-fronted storage, washer, dryer and laundry sink.
 Continue up the stairs to the third level which features 2 additional bedrooms and a shared bathroom with custom porcelain walls surrounding the bathtub and another Toto programmable toilet.
 The fourth dormer floor has a bedroom, bathroom, separate living room and a cedar storage closet.